 Mount Mercy’s English program has numerous impressive writers.
 Many of our students, alumni, and faculty not only write posts for Literary Mustangs, but manage their own blogs as well.
 Here are some of our community’s blogs that you should be following!

-The Plebeian Strain – Junior English, Biology, and Outdoor Conservation Major Alexus Minervini shares her powerful original poetry, as well as blogs on “my adventures as a college student, nerd stuff, and reviews (of anime, shows, movies, literature, etc.)”
+The Plebeian Strain – Senior English, Biology, and Outdoor Conservation Major Alexus Minervini shares her powerful original poetry, as well as blogs on “my adventures as a college student, nerd stuff, and reviews (of anime, shows, movies, literature, etc.)”

-Thoughts of a Romantic – Junior English Major (and Comic Fade writer/editor) Chuck Uthe has transformed the blog he created in his Romantic literature course into a great source for movie reviews and reports on events around campus.
+Thoughts of a Romantic – Senior English Major (and Comic Fade writer/editor) Chuck Uthe has transformed the blog he created in his Romantic literature course into a great source for movie reviews and reports on events around campus.

 The Elusive Refuge – Susan Abel (’16) writes, “Poetry has helped me see myself and understand better this mayhem that is life, this beauty and wonder and sometimes seeming despair.
 Some things I find I cannot say, and so I run to poetry as a refuge.”
 Follow The Elusive Refuge to enjoy her wonderful poetry!